 Any individual with mostly consumer debts has the right to file for personal bankruptcy.
 Consumer debts are incurred primarily for personal, family, or household purposes.
 (For example, borrowing to buy a refrigerator or car.)
 The petitioner must also be at least 18 years of age.
 Beyond those requirements, it doesn’t matter whether the person is married or unmarried, separated or divorced, paying child support or receiving alimony, employed or retired, disabled or collecting Social Security.

-The whole point of bankruptcy is to get immediate debt relief.
+The whole point of filing for bankruptcy is to get immediate debt relief.
 That’s why the automatic stay goes into effect upon filing the petition.
-It’s an injunction to preserve the bankruptcy estate while protecting the rights and interests of the debtor and creditors.
+It’s an injunction to preserve the estate while protecting the rights and interests of the debtor and creditors.

 If you’re thinking about Chapter 7 or Chapter 13, then you need to decide whether to file by yourself or hire a Phoenix bankruptcy lawyer.